Fostering a Pet

 For pets who come to AnimalCity, fostering is nothing less than a lifesaver.
 Foster parents are angels who provide physical and emotional care for pets who have just lost their people and their home.

 Fostering is a temporary and rewarding way to help these pets.
-You'll help them by providing a loving and caring temporary home until their new family is ready to welcome them.
+You'll help them by providing a loving and caring interim home until their new family is ready to welcome them.

 Should I Foster?

 Fostering is a great way to give back and help a pet.
 If you are thinking about fostering, consider these questions before jumping in.